New York judge orders $30 million sale, $3 million escrow for former faculty and staff

 Judge Ecker ultimately agreed, telling Giorno-Tocco, “it seems to me that I can order you to make a further investigation and recommend to the Court […] an appropriate amount that the Court believes will cover potential claims.
 I think you should take the opportunity and I’m perhaps ordering you to do so.”
 The parties adjourned without a final resolution and returned before Judge Ecker one week later, on November 5.

 At the second court appearance, lawyers for Concordia College proposed increasing the escrow to $2.5 million, approximately half the amount former employees filed with the Court and the Attorney General’s Office.
-They claim their contracts were renewed before their official termination and guaranteed through June of 2022.
+These employees claim their contracts were renewed before their official termination and guaranteed through June of 2022.
 Giorno-Tocco called Concordia’s offer “fair and reasonable,” though she said her office had not determined “the correct number.”

 “Why don’t we just up it a little bit and get this thing done today,” said Judge Ecker, who one week earlier had told Bernstein, the attorney for the former employees, “do me a favor, take the million-five.”